chtoucas/Narvalo.NET/docs/Issues.md

   * Check `TargetFrameworkVersion`.
   * Do we really need to use `ToolsVersion="14.0"`?
   * Force `MininalVisualStudioVersion` in the solution files?
-- OpenCover
-  * Update the PSake task (missing xunit.runner.console package).
-  * Handle more than one test project (`Narvalo.Reliability.Facts`).
-  * Simply move to a MSBuild target.
+- OpenCover & Gendarme: move the core logic from PSake to MSBuild.
-- Solution-level packages are no longer supported
-  * Currently, we can use `make.ps1 restore`: add an update task.
+- Solution-level packages are no longer supported.
+Currently, we can use `make.ps1 restore`, we still need an update task.
   * [GitHub Issue](https://github.com/NuGet/Home/issues/522)
   * [Bring back solution level packages](https://github.com/NuGet/Home/issues/1521)